acdh-oeaw/Teaching_CBS4DH/lectures/command_2.md

 ### Regex vs globbing

 **Globbing** is annoyingly different from **regex**.
-We will see what regex is in the following session, so don't worry if you don't understand everything here!

 * Regex: `*` and `?` are repetition indicators for the preceding item
 * Globbing: `*` and `?` are wildcards